mallikankati/persistentqueue/README.md

+## Diskbacked BlockingQueue

-Memorymapped persistent queue which implements BlockingQueue interface in java.
+Diskbacked persistent queue which implements BlockingQueue interface in java.
+It takes leverage of java MemoryMapped files.

 Sample example to use